-Paying polyphony Happy birthday theme on Arduino Nano with three buzzers on a single mini breadboard.
+Play polyphony "Happy birthday" theme on Arduino Nano with three buzzers on a single mini breadboard.First of all - demonstration

-BTW, the lights are blinking in tact with note change in every corresponding channel/buzzer.Schematics
+BTW, the lights are blinking in tact with every note change in a corresponding channel/buzzer.Schematics

-Resistors are 100 Ohm... though common "standard" for LEDs overload protection is 220 Ohm... but who cares... ¯\_(ツ)_/¯
+The resistors here are 100 Ohm ones... although common "standard" for LED overload protection is 220 Ohm... but who cares... ¯\_(ツ)_/¯

-Also, note that I'm using a number of I/O pins as a ground pins for buzzers and LEDs.
-Yes, that's right.
-You can set a LOW state for any Arduino I/O pins in your program and then use these pins in a way you use standard GND pin.
-Cool hack, right? ;)
+Also, note another little "hack" here... anyway are we on Hackster here or what? =] So I'm using several Arduino's I/O pins here as a ground pins for buzzers and LEDs 😱😱 .
+Yes... that's right.
+Actually, if you set a "LOW" state for any Arduino I/O pin in your program, then you can use these pins in the very same way you use standard GND pins on Arduino boards.
+Cool, right? ;)About the program...

 BTW, here is the author of the library (thanks bro! =] ):

 So good luck.
-Any feedback will be appreciated.
+Any feedback is appreciated.

 Thanks for reading to the end =]